Photo of main entrance at St Mary's hospital

 1. St Mary's buildings are in poor condition

 Clinical areaThe condition of our buildings is rapidly declining.
-Despite huge efforts to keep buildings working, wards and theatres regularly close because of floods, ceiling collapses, and other faults.
+Despite huge efforts to keep them operational, wards and theatres regularly close due to floods, ceiling collapses, and other structural faults.

 2. St Mary's is simply not big enough to serve our communities